showme13467/bachelorsThesis/README.md

 ## Live Demo

-you can see a live demo at [NameResolver Page](http://irt-beagle.cs.columbia.edu)
+you can see a live demo at the [NameResolver Page](http://irt-beagle.cs.columbia.edu)

 ## Running the Project Locally